2020–21 NFL playoffs: AFC: Buffalo Bills 27, Indianapolis Colts 24

 Allen finished the game 26-for-35 for 324 yards and two touchdowns, while also leading the Bills in rushing with 11 carries for 54 yards and a touchdown.
 Diggs caught 6 passes for 128 yards and a touchdown.
-Rivers was 27-for-46 for 309 yards and two touchdowns – in what would transpire to be his final NFL game prior to retirement.
+Rivers was 27-for-46 for 309 yards and two touchdowns in what would end up being his final NFL game prior to announcing his retirement.
 Taylor was the top rusher for the game with 21 carries for 76 yards and a touchdown, while Hines had 75 yards on 6 rushes and Pittman caught 5 passes for 90 yards.
 Colts linebacker Shaquille Leonard had 9 solo tackles and 3 assists.
 The Bills won despite being outgained in total yards 472 to 397.

 NFC: Los Angeles Rams 30, Seattle Seahawks 20

 Rams starting quarterback Jared Goff came into this game as a backup to John Wolford – due to a broken thumb on his throwing hand suffered in week 16 – but a neck injury suffered by Wolford on the Rams' second possession resulted in Goff returning to the starting lineup.
-Though Goff completed less than half his passes, he led the Rams to victory, with running back Cam Akers accumulating 176 scrimmage yards.
+Though Goff completed less than half his passes, he led the Rams to victory, with rookie running back Cam Akers accumulating 176 scrimmage yards.

-Wolford was knocked out of the game on the Rams' second possession, but only after completing a pair of passes to Cooper Kupp for gains of 15 and 13 yards that set up Matt Gay's 40-yard field goal, giving the team a 3–0 lead.
+Seahawks' safety Jamal Adams landed an illegal low helmet-to-helmet hit on Wolford, knocking him out of the game during the Rams' second possession, after he completed a pair of passes to Cooper Kupp for gains of 15 and 13 yards that set up Matt Gay's 40-yard field goal, giving the team a 3–0 lead.
 In the second quarter, Michael Dickson's 48-yard punt pinned the Rams back on their own 5-yard line.
 Following a three-and-out, Johnny Hekker's 44-yard punt gave Seattle good field position on their own 49-yard line, where they proceeded to drive 19 yards and tie the game on a 50-yard field goal by Jason Myers.
 Los Angeles struck back with Goff's 44-yard completion to Kupp setting up Gay's second field goal, a 39-yard kick.
 Then they increased their lead to 13–3 when Darious Williams intercepted a pass from Seattle quarterback Russell Wilson and returned it 42 yards for a touchdown.
 Wilson quickly recovered, leading the team 79 yards in five plays and scoring on a 51-yard touchdown pass to DK Metcalf.
 On Los Angeles' next possession, Akers had a 44-yard reception and a 20-yard carry before taking the ball into the end zone on a 5-yard run, giving the Rams a 20–10 lead with 2 minutes left in the half.